regtemp8/flipflip/docs/config.md

 These settings control how remote sources are used.

 ### Tumblr
-By default, Tumblr API keys are provided.
-However, if you are experiencing 429 responses from Tumblr, you may replace these with your own API keys to improve performance.
+To access Tumblr you need an API key.
 Instructions for getting your own API key are [here](tumblr_api.md).

 In order to import your Tumblr Following, you must first activate FlipFlip with your account.
 You should only ever have to do this once.